Did you check your matric results and you feel you need to give the exam a second shot? Don’t despair, you’re not alone.

 Second-chancers are those young people who are working towards a matric certificate or improved matric results outside of the full-time, conventional schooling system.
-They are enormously resilient.
-All second-chancers have faced setbacks, disappointments, and disruptions in their educational journey.
-But despite this, they are trying again, working outside the in-school system, with little support or recognition.
+This means that they don’t have to go to school every day; they can but register for a re-write and prepare.

 Second-chancers have the following routes to the qualification available to obtain a matric certificate: a National Senior Certificate (NSC) or a Senior Certificate (SC).
 Please note that regardless of which route second-chancers take, those who do not manage to pass their exams receive a statement of results.
 This statement assists in articulation pathways into post-school opportunities.

 Let’s take a closer look at the two options.

 To enrol for a full-time NSC you need to be under 21 years old, and must have written the matric exam before.
 Those who failed their matric exams, passed but want to improve their results, or reached Grade 12 but never wrote their exams can register as part-time candidates to write the NSC.
 Part-time NSC candidates may write all, or just some, matric subjects.

 To register for the NSC, head to the closest district office- registrations close on 20 February 2024.

 The SC is for candidates who are 21 years old or older.
 It caters for those who completed Grade 9 but dropped out of school before reaching the Grade 12 examinations, as well as those who wrote their matric exams more than three years ago, and either failed or passed but want to improve their results.
 Some may also want to change or add subjects to their matric qualification.
 Registrations close on 9 February 2023.

 Please check the table below for a breakdown of the differences between the two exams.